cynthiateeters/hap-learning-lab-template/LESSONS-LEARNED.md

 ### During implementation

-1. Start from template (never copy stations)
+1. Always start from template (never copy stations)
-2. Write in first-person from the start
+2. Write in first-person (HAP's voice) from the start
 3. Verify each HAP image against inventory
 4. Use computed slope formulas in clamp()
 5. Add EXACTLY 3 insight cards